hackasaur/hackasaur/README.md

 ### Hi there 👋
 - 🌱 I’m currently learning ...
-2D/3D graphics, Machine learning, game programming, Blender
+Machine learning, 2D/3D graphics
 - 👯 I’m looking to collaborate on ... anything interesting and challenging
 - 💬 Ask me about ...
 HTML5 Canvas, computer graphics, general programming
 - 📫 How to reach me: ... email me at <manikraina1096@gmail.com>